mrciolino/wiki-backup/timeline.md

 - **Deep Gnome Lore:** *TODO*
 - **Fall of the Illithid Empire:** *TODO*
 - **Giants vs. Dragons War:** The Giants' defeat marks the end of the **Age of Giants** and the start of the **Age of Dragons**.
+- Spoops spends time under the name Myrkul and the dead 3

 ## The Age of Dragons (???
 BC - ~2100 BC)